joacorapela/singleTrialEEGPredictions/README.md

 2. doProcessAll.R

 This script will read the input data and:

     1. Compute Inter-Trial Coherence and extract peak ITC frequencies,
     2. Compute phases,
     3. Compute Deviation from the Mean Phase,
-    4. Peform regression analysis.
+    4. Perform regression analysis.

-Note running this script will take several hours, since the regression analysis is perform for many maximum SFPDs.
+Note that running this script will take several hours, since the regression analysis is perform for many maximum SFPDs.

 3. doSelectMinAndMaxSFPDsOfBestPredictions.R

-For each subject, standard modality and attended modality, this script selects the optimal maximum SFPD.
+For each subject, standard modality and attended condition, this script selects the optimal maximum SFPD.

 # 3. Plots